kinoeater/fullStackJobScrapingApp/README.md

 ## Issues
 Currently only first page of the indeed search results are scraped, as I get unexpected popups on the next page.
-Please feel free to develop more.
+Please feel free to develop more. // Fixed, but still can be developed...

 <img src="assets/Screenshot_6.jpg"  alt="front_end" />